 With headlamps affixed and paper in hand, we spent the rest of the day interacting with the lamas and discussing where and how many lights were needed.
 Given the vertical nature of the monastery, we were forced to be detail-oriented when wiring all the lighting loads together; we also had to figure out how to nail in the lighting fixtures on the mud and wooden structures.
 The difference we were about to make was clear: many of the ceilings in the monastery’s rooms were charred black, stained by generations of smoke from burning kerosene lamps.
 The monks were very interested in how clean power would change their lives.

 The next day, we went right to work: we installed seven modular micro-grids, each with a 250W solar panel, and 2×100 Ah lead-acid batteries.
 GHE had designed its own charge controller and voltage regulator which had the ability to adjust the power to and from the batteries as needed, maintain the network voltage, and distribute power to the lighting loads.
-Each of these individual, DC micro-grids had the ability to serve roughly 30x3W LED’s and a 20W street lamp.
+Each of these individuals, DC micro-grids had the ability to serve roughly 30x3W LED’s and a 20W street lamp.

 With so many lights to be installed, wires to be laid, and connections to be made, I enlisted the eager lamas to help.
 Their willingness to learn and lend their newfound abilities was much needed and appreciated.